 2. Must I be a member of St. Elizabeth of Hungary Parish in order to have my child baptized here?
 No. Membership in the parish at which a child will be baptized is not required.
 We are frequently honored to baptize children of people who were once members of the parish, still have family in this area, or simply desire to return here so that a specific priest/deacon may perform the baptism.
 In this case, we will need to have a letter from the pastor of the church where the parents are registered.

-Ordinarily, though, if you are a resident of the Pompano Beach area, we require you to formally register as parishioners of St. Elizabeth of Hungary and have a minimum of two months active before setting a baptismal date.
+Ordinarily, though, if you are a resident of the Pompano Beach area, we invite you to formally register as parishioners of St. Elizabeth of Hungary and have a minimum of three months active before setting a baptismal date.
 Celebration of the Eucharist, as well as involvement in the spiritual, educational, and social activities of our parish community are designed to help each of us in our journey of faith through life, and we would welcome your presence here with us.

 3. Whom should I choose to be godparents for my child?
 Whether you select very close friends or family members as godparents for your child is a very personal decision and not one of concern to the Church.
 The Church does, however, expect that a person chosen to be a godparent will support you spiritually (by prayer) and morally (by their example of word and deed) in your duty as Christian mothers and fathers as you raise your child in the Catholic Church.
 Please see the section “Requirements for Godparents” for eligibility requirements on persons desiring to be godparents.

 Remember, the godparents you choose for your child will be his or her godparents for life.
 Once the ceremony is over they cannot ever be changed.
 So, pick godparents that you feel confident will be a part of your child’s life forever.
 Select godparents who you believe will be good Catholic role models for your child.